SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill_rotation_template_metalanguage.md

 `[joint sign]` - the symbol which determines the method of connection for turning of the infill:

-- `/` - linear displacement of the infill. e.g. `+22.5/50%`<br>This means a smooth rotation of the layers by 22.5 degrees at half the height of the model.
-Since this is the only instruction, it will be repeated so many times until the entire height of the model is filled.<br>Another equivalent instructions would be this `+1:16/1:2` or this `+6.25%/50%`<br>
+- `/` - linear displacement of the infill. e.g. `+22.5/50%`
+  This results in the layers rotating smoothly by 22.5 degrees at half the model's height.
+Since this is the only instruction, it will repeat until the entire height of the model is filled.
+  Equivalent instructions would be `+1:16/1:2` or `+6.25%/50%`.
   ![linear-joint](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/fill/Template-metalanguage/linear-joint.png?raw=true)
 - `#` - infill of multiple layers with vertical displacement at finish angle. e.g. `+22.5#50%`
   ![multiple-joint](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/fill/Template-metalanguage/multiple-joint.png?raw=true)